braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/creating_custom_content_cards.md

 With that said, you could order and apply additional display logic in a variety of ways.
 For example, you could select the first five Content Card objects from the array or introduce key-value pairs to build conditional logic around.

-If you're implementing a carousel as a secondary Content Cards feed, refer to [Customizing the default Content Card feed]({{site.baseurl}}/developer_guide/customization_guides/content_cards/customizing_feed/#multiple-feeds) to ensure you sort cards into the correct feed based on key-value pairs.
+If you're implementing a carousel as a secondary Content Cards feed, refer to [Customizing the default Content Card feed]({{site.baseurl}}/developer_guide/customization_guides/content_cards/customizing_feed/#multiple-feeds) to learn how to sort cards into the correct feed based on key-value pairs.

 ### Banner